 Let me start first by saying that when it comes to large-scale, complicated home projects – I am the first to recommend we call up the professional.
 It's typically the wife who thinks we can take it on.
 So, understand that installing carpet and getting the tools necessary to do it is not a natural instinct – and something that I readily would shy away from.
 That said – after watching and participating in a carpet install – I can honestly tell you that (with some hard work and patience) you can probably handle this on your own.*

 The carpet install was performed by a gentleman from Empire Today who came to our house to replace some carpet in the living room and stairs.
 I had never actually seen a carpet installation get done – so I decided to ask Mark (the installer) a ton of questions and have him walk me through the whole process.
-A 10+ year veteran of the carpet installation – he provided me some great tips and best practices.
+A 10+ year veteran of carpet installation – he provided me with some great tips and best practices.

-Let’s first start by talking about the tools you will need to do a successful installation.
-Mark had a lot of tools at his disposal, so if you don’t have these on-hand – no worries.
-You can rent them at your local rental store or borrow from a friend.
+Let's first start by talking about the tools you will need to do a successful installation.
+Mark had a lot of tools at his disposal, so if you don't have these on-hand – no worries.
+You can rent them at your local rental store or borrow them from a friend.

 - Linoleum knife.
 There are other tools/knives you can use – but Mark swore by his linoleum knife.
 This thing will cut and slice carpet with ease and you can use it to tuck in the carpet if you do the stairway.

 - Carpet seam roller.
 This handy tool will help to meld two pieces of carpet after seaming them together.
 You can also use it to “fluff up” carpet that needs a little life.

 - Large magnet/weight.
 This is a dual-purpose tool that allows you to “suck up” any staples that may be on the floorboard after you tear out the original carpet.
 It also serves as a weight that you can place over a seamed carpet edge.